-What Is the Perfect Treat?
+What’s the Perfect Dog Treat?

 When you look for a pet treat, especially one to be used for training, you want to make sure that it is easy to carry and is not too bulky.
-Since you will be working on a lot of commands with your pup, you need to be able to have a handful or so of treats in your pocket or bag and bulky treats will only weigh down your pockets.
+Since you will be working on a lot of commands with your dog, you need to be able to have a handful or so of treats in your pocket or bag and bulky treats will only weigh down your pockets.

 Friendly Reminders About Dog Treats